focusaurus/kipra-keyboard/readme.md

 ## How to make the test print

-- use ergogen to output `test-print.dxf`
+- use ergogen to output `build/outlines/test_print.dxf`
 - In freecad, start a new file and use Draft workbench
 - Import the .dxf file.
 It will create many shapes.
 - Select them all and hit the blue up arrow to upgrade them to wires